facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

     ----------------- | ----------- | --------- | -----------
     `text`            | `#!py3 str` |           | Text to convert.
     `tab_size`        | `#!py3 int` | `#!py3 4` | Tab size.
+///

 ### Get Language From View

+/// define
 `#!py3 str mdpopups.get_language_from_view`

-:
-    Allows a user to extract the equivalent language specifier for `mdpopups.syntax_highlight` from a view.
+-   Allows a user to extract the equivalent language specifier for `mdpopups.syntax_highlight` from a view.
 If the language cannot be determined, `None` will be returned.

     Parameter | Type                 | Default | Description
     --------- | -------------------- | ------- | -----------
     `view`    | `#!py3 sublime.View` |         | Sublime text View object.
+///

 ### Resolve Remote Images

+/// define
 `#!py3 str mdpopups.resolve_images`

-:
-    This was added to download remote images. `resolve_images` accepts an HTML buffer, a resolver and a callback and will search the HTML buffer for image URLs and download them if appropriate.
+-   This was added to download remote images. `resolve_images` accepts an HTML buffer, a resolver and a callback and will search the HTML buffer for image URLs and download them if appropriate.

     Since this function can have a resolver that can download the images asynchronously, it is not performed in the